Ixrec/rust-orphan-rules/README.md

 # What is Coherence?

-In Rust, "Trait Coherence" (or simply "Coherence") is the property that there is **at most one implementation** of a trait for any given type.
+In Rust, "trait coherence" (or simply "coherence") is the property that there is **at most one implementation** of a trait for any given type.

 Any programming language that has a feature like traits or interfaces must either:
 - Enforce coherence by simply refusing to compile programs that contain conflicting implementations